ebenh/django-flex-user/README.md

 # django-flex-user

-A flexible user model for Django designed to **maximize sign-up conversions**.
+A flexible user model for Django designed to **maximize sign-up conversion**.

 Users may sign up with a **username**, **email address**, **phone number** or any combination thereof.
 Users may also sign up using an **OAUTH** provider such as Facebook or Google.